Once you begin seeing your therapist, s/he will provide you contact information.

 The sooner you seek out treatment, the faster you’ll feel better.
 It may sound obvious, but far too often people let their problems overwhelm them before getting help.

 Currently we have several levels of counselors.
-We have Licensed Clinical Professional Counselors (LCPC), Licensed Professional Counselors (LPC), and interns.
-A LCPC has completed two years of clinical supervision as well as other intensive requirements.
-On the other hand, a LPC has completed their initial license and is working towards their clinical requirements to advance to a LCPC.
+We have Licensed Clinical Professional Counselors (LCPC), Licensed Professional Counselors (LPC), Licensed Social Workers (LSW), Licensed Clinical Social Workers (LCSW) and interns.
+A LCPC and LCSW have completed two years of clinical supervision as well as other intensive requirements.
+On the other hand, an LPC and an LSW have completed their initial license and is working towards their clinical requirements to advance to a LCPC or LCSW.
 An intern has completed their graduate work in counseling.
-They are working under the supervision of a LCPC.
+They are working under the supervision of one of the clinical licensed therapists.
 All these counselors are qualified to provide psychotherapy and other counseling services.
 They are trained to work with individuals, families, and groups to treat mental, behavioral and emotional problems and disorders.